Dog Vaccine Schedules

 "The DAPP dog vaccine protects your furbaby against four dangerous diseases: Distemper, Adenovirus, Parainfluenza, and Parvo"

-In this article, we’ll go over dog vaccination schedules, which vaccines are considered core dog vaccines and which are considered non-core dog vaccines, and estimated dog vaccinations costs.
+In this article, we’ll go over dog vaccination schedules also known as dog shot schedules, which vaccines are considered core dog vaccines and which are considered non-core dog vaccines, and estimated dog vaccinations costs.

 CORE DOG VACCINES